fuzzylabs/website/hugo/content/blog/ai-for-your-feet.md

 ---
 Lately I've taken to walking around Fuzzy Labs HQ with a breadboard taped to my shoe, pressure sensors embedded into an insole and a USB battery stuffed down my sock.

-It's unlikely to be the next fashion trend and I've been warned against wearing it to the airport, but this most amateur of electronics projects can stream data from the sensors to my phone and tells me something useful about my gait and posture.
+It's unlikely to be the next fashion trend and I've been warned against wearing it to the airport, but this most amateur of electronics projects can stream data from sensors to my phone and tell me something useful about how I use my feet.

 It's remarkable how much is possible for only a small cost.
 The idea that anybody can buy some off-the-shelf components and construct their own wearable fitness tracker with with home-grown machine learning models is a testament to how accessible the tech is.
 This truly is _AI (and IoT) for everybody_.